SGF Organising Utilities

 Go Tracer (dead link)

 VideoKifu (for Windows) reconstructs the whole move sequence of a Go game from a possibly unattended video feed, either live or deferred.
-It produces an SGF file and a game record.
+It produces an SGF file and a game record; the move sequence may be published on the Internet in real-time, via FTP connection (as in this example: VKTV).

 - JText2Sgfs is a Java program, that eats text files (e.g. a Mozilla mailbox), extracts sgf-data and saves them to SGF files.